🌙

 "Social scalability is the ability of an institution –- a relationship or shared endeavor, in which multiple people repeatedly participate, and featuring customs, rules, or other features which constrain or motivate participants’ behaviors -- to overcome shortcomings in human minds and in the motivating or constraining aspects of said institution that limit who or how many can successfully participate."

 The problem is, when you incorporate such designs into the protocol, you lose social scalability due to a "Lord of the Flies" scenario where governance participants battle over the future of the blockchain, often leading to centralization and instability.
+These designs often invite scrutiny from government investigators as well.

 Hello Kitty people